megnergit/Bertelsmann_CloudArchitect_U1/README.md

 - internal => do not need to give front-end IP
 - private IP address
 - in the same VNet
+backend must be in one subnet
+public IPs of backend pool are better be stripped off public IPs (Basic SKU) of VMs are dynamic, not compatible with LB
+Adding VMs to backend pool:
+- adding pool: Network Contributer on resource group
+- put VM in pool: Virtual Network Reader
+- put VM in pool: Virtual Machine Reader
+=> Network Contributer on RG
+Adding Healthprobe to Loadbalancer:
+=> Network Contributer on RG

 ----
 #### Routing/Route/Router, Network Virtual Appliance, NVA